wafiyanwarul/backend-technical-test-wafiy-2/README.md

 ## Acknowledgments
 - Built with [Laravel](https://laravel.com/), a powerful PHP framework.
 - Authentication powered by [Laravel Sanctum](https://laravel.com/docs/sanctum).
-- Thanks to the xAI team and reviewer for this technical test opportunity!
+- Thanks to company and reviewer for this technical test opportunity!